CervidSunset/CervidSunset.github.io/README.md

           this.fishText.setAttribute('value', 'Pond placed!
 Click trigger to cast.');
           this.fishText.setAttribute('visible', 'true');

-          // Shut off the AR Hit Test engine so the reticle goes away this.reticle.removeAttribute('ar-hit-test');
+          // Shut off the AR Hit Test engine on the CONTROLLER document.querySelector('#rightHand').removeAttribute('ar-hit-test');
           this.reticle.setAttribute('visible', 'false');
           this.startMenu.setAttribute('visible', 'false');
         },